pieroboseta/CONHID/Description.md

 3. **Follow the On-Screen Instructions:**
    - Click **Select** to choose a folder.
+   - Click **Prefix** to set your custom file name prefix and extension.
+   - (Optional) Click **Add List** to load a JSON file with custom names.
-   - Use **Rename** to bulk rename files.
+   - Click **Rename** to apply the new file names.
-   - Click **Restore** to revert to original names.
+   - Click **Restore** to revert changes if needed.
-   - View the **Full List** and use **Search** for filtering.
+   - Use **Full List** and **Search** to review and locate files.

 ## Conclusion
-CONHID is designed to simplify the process of managing large numbers of files, making it an essential tool for anyone who frequently handles bulk file operations.
-With its modern UI, robust features, and user-friendly design, CONHID streamlines file organization and improves productivity.
+CONHID streamlines bulk file management with added customization options, making it an essential tool for anyone who frequently handles file renaming tasks.
+Enjoy a more personalized and flexible approach to organizing your files with CONHID! 🚀

----

-Feel free to update or expand on this document as needed.
-Enjoy using CONHID! 🚀